scottie-l/reading-notes/reading-notes-301/class-01.md

 1. Define an attribute and its value(data).

-- We can assign attributes and values to HTML tags: `<a href="www.google.com">Click here to visit Google</a>`
+- We can assign attributes and values to HTML tags: `<a href = "www.google.com">Click here to visit Google</a>`
 - Can do same for React components.
-We can define our own attributes & assign values with interpolation { }: `<ChildComponent someAttribute={value} anotherAttribute={value}/>`
+We can define our own attributes & assign values with interpolation { }: `<ChildComponent someAttribute = {value} anotherAttribute = {value}/>`
-- Here, declaring a “text” attribute to ChildComponent, then assign string value: “I’m the 1st child”: `<ChildComponent text={“I’m the 1st child”} />`
+- Here, declaring a “text” attribute to ChildComponent, then assign string value: “I’m the 1st child”: `<ChildComponent text = {“I’m the 1st child”} />`
 - Now, ChildComponent has property and value.
 We need to pass it via Props.

 2. Pass it to child component(s) by using Props.